 Good Girl, Bad Blood is a part of the A Good Girl's Guide To Murder collection.

-NEW YORK TIMES BESTSELLER • The highly anticipated sequel to the international bestseller, A Good Girl's Guide to Murder!
+THE NEW YORK TIMES BESTSELLING SERIES WITH OVER ONE MILLION COPIES SOLD • The highly anticipated sequel to the international bestseller, A Good Girl's Guide to Murder!
 More dark secrets are exposed in this addictive, true-crime fueled mystery.

 Pip is not a detective anymore.

 With the help of Ravi Singh, she released a true-crime podcast about the murder case they solved together last year.
 The podcast has gone viral, yet Pip insists her investigating days are behind her.